tapirdata/wson/README.md

 Creates a new WSON processor.
 Recognized options are:
 - `useAddon` (boolean, default: `undefined`):
   - `false`: An installed `wson-addon` is ignored.
-  - `true`: The addon is forced (an exception is thrown if the addon is missing).
+  - `true`: The addon is forced.
+An exception is thrown if the addon is missing.
   - `undefined`: The addon is used when it is available.
 - `version` (number, default: `undefined`): the WSON-version to create the processor for.
 This document describes version 1.
 If this is `undefined`, the last available version is used.